There aren't any images for this school. Be the first to show your picture to thousands of people!

 Most Popular Fields of Study

-The California Healing Arts College implements a completely open admissions policy, with enrollment being available to a wide variety of applicants.
-Basic requirements for consideration to be admitted include possessing a high school diploma or GED, or having passed an ATB (ability to benefit) test approved by the school and completed onsite; furthermore, during the personal interview which is necessary for admission the school must detect a strong commitment and interest on the applicant’s behalf towards the fields of health care and service.
+The College implements a completely open admissions policy, with enrollment being available to a wide variety of applicants.
+Basic requirements for consideration to be admitted include possessing a high school diploma or GED, or having passed an ATB (ability to benefit) test approved by the school and completed on site.
+Furthermore, during the personal interview that is necessary for admission, the school must detect a strong commitment and interest toward the fields of health care and service.

-The admissions process involves the following steps: interviewing with a staff member at the California Healing Arts College; touring the facility; signing the school’s enrollment agreement; forwarding all academic transcripts from any institutions attended, including college level studies (if applicable); and finally paying for the tuition or creating a payment plan with the institution.
+The admissions process involves the following steps: interviewing with a staff member; touring the facility; signing the school’s enrollment agreement; forwarding all academic transcripts from any institutions attended, including college level studies (if applicable); and finally paying for the tuition or creating a payment plan with the institution.

-It is important for non-native English speakers to prove their proficiency in the language prior to being accepted to study in one of the school’s programs, as the California Healing Arts College does not provide English education services.
+It is important for non-native English speakers to prove their proficiency in the language prior to being accepted to study in one of the school’s programs, as the school does not provide English education services.

 Financial Aid